strongbrewio/strongbrewio.github.io/_posts/2019-02-14-why-there-is-no-array-scan.md

 // acc: 0, cur: 1 -> 1
 ```

 Next time the function gets called, the `acc` is going to be the previously returned value and the `cur` is the next value from the `Observable`.
 This process repeats for every value emitted by the `Observable`.
-Below you can see all of the other inputs and outputs of the accum targetulator function.
+Below you can see all of the other inputs and outputs of the accumulator function.

 ```typescript
 // acc: 1, 		cur: 2 -> 3